emissary-ingress/emissary/docs/topics/using/edgectl/service-preview-reference.md

 ## Service Mesh Support

-Much like a service mesh, the Service Preview `traffic-agent` runs as a sidecar to the container running your application.
+The Service Preview `traffic-agent` runs as a sidecar to the container running your application.
 Luckily, due to the magic of service mesh Pod networking, Service Preview will run alongside a service mesh without any changes needed to be made on your part.

 Below is some information on how Service Preview runs alongside different service mesh implementations.